 What is a hidden city ticket?

-Hidden-city airline ticketing is when a traveller purchases a ticket from departure point A to destination point C, with a stop at transfer airport B, with the intention of finishing the journey at point B and therefore throwing away the rest of the journey.
+Hidden-city airline ticketing is when a traveller purchases a ticket from departure point A to destination point B, with a stop at transfer point C, with the intention of finishing the journey at point B and therefore throwing away the rest of the journey.

-An example of this would be flying from Manchester (Point A) to New York City (Point C) via London Heathrow (Point B), then, on the return leg, choosing to get off at Heathrow (Point B) instead of continuing the journey back to Manchester (Point A)
+An example of this would be flying from Manchester to New York City via London Heathrow, then, on the return leg, choosing to get off at Heathrow (Point B) instead of continuing the journey back to Manchester

 Why are hidden-city tickets cheaper even though you are travelling more miles?